reksar/runbytes/notes.md

 # The import machinery

+See [The import system](https://docs.python.org/3/reference/import.html) in the Python language reference.

 ## Meta path finders

 When the named module is not found in `sys.modules` cache, Python next searches `sys.meta_path`, which contains a list of *meta path finder* objects.